mlir-school/mlir-school.github.io/program.md

 to a compilation community workshop, providing an opportunity to share and discuss the latest research breakthroughs.*

-# Monday-Thursday, September 8-11, 2025
+# Monday-Thursday | Sep 8-11, 2025

-MLIR School and Workshop (school attendees only)
+MLIR School and Workshop

-(details to follow)
+(school attendees only)

-# Friday, September 12, 2025
+# Friday | Sep 12, 2025

-MLIR Compilation Community Workshop (school attendees and external community members)
+MLIR Compilation Community Workshop

+(school attendees and external community members)